 The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examination.
-Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.
-Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.
+Applicants will need to meet additional eligibility requirements and demonstrate they reside in an authorized country before they can be deemed eligible to take the examination.
 Please visit the Association for Behavior Analysis International for additional information on the University of Michigan-Dearborn's Verified Course Sequence.
 For additional information on licensure requirements across the United States, please visit the U.S. Licensure of Behavior Analysts page.

 The Board Certified Assistant Behavior Analyst (BCaBA) is an individual with undergraduate level certification in behavior analysis.
 Through coursework firmly grounded in theory, with an emphasis on application of theory to socially significant and effective practice, the BCaBA certificate program provides students with an excellent foundation to meet the proficiencies mandated by the Behavior Analyst Certification Board (BACB).
 Students will be prepared to complete the required supervised field work and sit for the Board Certified Assistant Behavior Analyst (BCaBA) examination.
 Pass-rate data for University of Michigan-Dearborn candidates are not available at this time.
 Pass-rate data are not published for sequences with fewer than six first-time candidates in a single year or for sequences within their first four years of operation.
 Pass-Rate Data is available at the BACB website.